top of page

 (2 Corinthians 13:14; Revelation 4:11)

-We believe in fully human and now is head of the Church and Lord over all creation.
+We believe Jesus Christ is both fully divine and fully human, and now is head of the Church and Lord over all creation.
 We believe Jesus' words and deeds show us the way of life.
 Jesus' love for us is manifest in his death on the cross by which he willingly paid the penalty for our sin so that we may receive forgiveness and be reconciled to God.
-We believe in Jesus' bodily resurrection to eternally life to all who call him Lord.
+We believe in Jesus' bodily resurrection to eternal life to all who call him Lord.

 We believe that Jesus will come again to establish a new heaven and new earth and to reign for all eternity.